cloudspores/math/README.md

 ### Shaping Function
 The function f must meet the following conditions:
 - f must take a number in the range (-1, +1) i.e. the signed unit interval.
-- f must return a result in the signed unite interval.
+- f must return a result in the signed unit interval.

 An infinite range of waveforms including all symmetric waveshapes can be produced using this method.